The 6 Best Countries to Incorporate a Company for Your Online Business

 Corporate income tax in Estonia

-Opening a company in Estonia allows you to benefit from one of the most favourable tax regimes in the world.
-In fact, a 20% flat tax is applied regardless of turnover, but with an exception.
-When the corporate profits are reinvested in the company, so that there are no distributed dividends, the income tax rate is 0%.
+When you set up a company in Estonia, you can benefit from one of the most favourable tax regimes in the world.
+A 20% flat tax is applied regardless of turnover but with an exception.
+When the corporate profits are reinvested in the company (and there are no distributed dividends), the income tax rate is 0%.

 To simplify the concept as much as possible, if you withdraw money in the form of a salary, for example, without distributing dividends at the end of the year, you pay ZERO TAXES!